MicheleBertoli/react-count-to/README.md

 - **digits** (optional): The number of digits to appear after the decimal point (default: 0).
 - **className** (optional): HTML class attribute for counter element.
 - **tagName** (optional): Element name that will be displayed (default: 'span').
+- **children** (optional): Function invoked on every update with value as parameter.
+Must return valid React element or null.

 Test
 ----